qudoki/templateengine/README.md

 - This will install all package dependencies.

 ## Usage:
-- In order to use or test this package, please enter the following command: "node app.js" and follow the prompts.
+- In order to run this package, please enter the following command: "node app.js" and follow the prompts.
 #### Screenshot
 ![Example Showing User Inputs](Assets/CLI.png)
 ![Example Showing Generated HTML](Assets/HTML.png)

+## Testing:
+- In order to test this package, please enter the following command: "npm run test" and check for completion.
+- This package has passed all tests, see video for testing runthrough.

 ## Contributions:
 - In most cases, please refer to this document: [Contributor Covenant](https://www.contributor-covenant.org/)